0xPolygon/polygon-docs/docs/zkEVM/architecture/data-streamer/server-source-library.md

-Interaction between the stream source and each stream server is enabled by the Server-source library, which is a Go library with six main functions for modifying or adding entries to operations.
+Interaction between the stream source and each stream server is enabled by the `server-source` library, which is a Go library with six main functions for modifying or adding entries to operations.

 ### Send data functions